gjbex/Python-for-programmers/source_code/README.md

 1. `word_chains.ipynb`: create word chains out of a list of words so that the first letter of a word is the same as the last letter of the previous.
 Search for the longest chain.
+1. `knights_tour.ipynb`: example of using backtracking to solve the knight's tour problem.